 - 3.00 Credits

-This curriculum chronicles the history and development of Unmanned Vehicle Systems (UVS), their roles, and related components and functions, as well as a practical understanding of aerodynamics, ground and space operations, propulsion systems, and communications data link theory.
-The course also provides hands-on training of unmanned systems and selection of appropriate payloads across various domains (air and surface) missions, Proof of US citizenship is required for students.
-Students must obtain certification as an unmanned pilot rating under part 107 of FAA regulations to pass this course.
+This curriculum chronicles the history and development of Unmanned Vehicle Systems (UVS), their roles, and related components and functions, as well as a practical understanding of aerodynamics, maritime operations, propulsion systems, and communications data link theory.
+The course also provides hands-on training of unmanned systems and selection of appropriate payloads across various domains (air, surface, and maritime) missions, Proof of US citizenship is required for students.

 PHSC Course Schedule: Introduction to Unmanned Vehicle Systems

-This class meets remotely on the days and times listed in the schedule by utilizing technology (zoom or the big blue button) through canvas.
+This class meets remotely on the days and times listed in the schedule providing the benefits of face-to-face classes in a live, remote environment by utilizing technology (zoom or the big blue button) through canvas.
+A webcam and microphone are needed for this class.
+This class meets on campus on the day and time listed in the schedule.
 The remainder of the course is delivered with online assignments and activities.
-A webcam and microphone are needed for this class.
+Students need a webcam and microphone for this class.